CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 - `monitor` provides monitoring

 {{%notice note%}}
-- You cannot run both PTP and NTP on the switch.
+Cumulus Linux supports:
-- PTP is supported in boundary clock mode only (the switch provides timing to downstream servers; it is a slave to a higher-level clock and a master to downstream clocks).
+- PTP boundary clock mode only (the switch provides timing to downstream servers; it is a slave to a higher-level clock and a master to downstream clocks).
+- Both IPv4 and IPv6 UDP PTP encapsulation.
+Cumulus Linux does not support 802.3 encapsulation.
+- Only a single PTP domain per network.
+- PTP on layer 3 interfaces, trunk ports, and switch ports belonging to a VLAN.
+Cumulus Linux does not support PTP on bonds.
+- Multicast and mixed message mode but *not* unicast only message mode.
+- End-to-End delay mechanism (not Peer-to-Peer).
+- Two-step clock correction mode, where PTP notes time when the packet goes out of the port and sends the time in a separate (follow-up) message.
+Cumulus Linux does not support one-step mode.
-- The switch uses hardware time stamping for PTP packets.
+- Hardware time stamping for PTP packets.
 This allows PTP to avoid inaccuracies caused by message transfer delays and improves the accuracy of time synchronization.

-- Both IPv4 and IPv6 UDP PTP encapsulation are supported.
-802.3 encapsulation is not supported.
-- Only a single PTP domain per network is supported.
-- PTP is supported on layer 3 interfaces, trunk ports, and switch ports belonging to a VLAN.
-PTP is not supported on bonds.
+You cannot run both PTP and NTP on the switch.
-- By default, PTP is enabled in the default VRF and on any new VRFs you create.
+By default, PTP is enabled in the default VRF and on any new VRFs you create.
 You can disable PTP on a VRF to isolate PTP traffic.
-- Multicast and mixed message mode is supported; unicast only message mode is *not* supported.
-- The default PTP clock correction mode is two-step, where the time is noted when the PTP packet egresses the port and is sent in a separate (follow-up) message.
-One-step mode is *not* supported.
-- The delay mechanism is End-to-End, Peer-to-Peer is not supported.
 {{%/notice%}}

 ## Basic Configuration